Flow past a Backward-Facing Step#

 end

 The mesh features quadrilateral elements as well as unit step and inlet heights (\(h_{in}=h=1\)).
 In that direction, the expansion ratio has been set to \(\beta=\frac{h_{out}}{h_{in}}=2\) throughout the entirety of the simulations.
-Also, the inlet and outlet lengths should be long enough that they allow the formation of a fully developed flow.
+Also, the inlet and outlet must be spaced far enough apart to allow the formation of a fully developed flow.
 Finally, since a gmsh

 mesh file is used, the initial mesh should be as coarse as possible, since these cells cannot be coarsened with the mesh adaptation algorithm.